michelelacorte/RetractableToolbar/README.md

 ##USAGE

-Elastic Progress Bar is pushed to JCenter, so you just need to add the following dependency to your `build.gradle`.
+Retractable Toolbar is pushed to JCenter, so you just need to add the following dependency to your `build.gradle`.
 ```
 Coming Soon!
 ```